Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Algorithms

 \section{\iidata Algorithms}

-\cref{thm:coupling} shows that for \iidata algorithms, \ArtReplay achieves identical regret guarantees as \Full.
-The regret performance of \ArtReplay therefore hinges on the choice of the base algorithm; as a result, we suggest using a regret-optimal base algorithm which satisfies \iidata.
-Additionally, our result relies on \Full being an optimal heuristic for incorporating the historical dataset.
+\cref{thm:coupling,thm:generic_regret_gain} show that for \iidata algorithms, \ArtReplay achieves identical regret as \Full and offers a regret improvement with respect to the amount of used historical data (the data efficiency).
+The regret performance of \ArtReplay therefore hinges on the choice of the base algorithm and information relation; as a result, we suggest using a regret-optimal base algorithm and relation that satisfies \iidata.